News

 Despite the falls in profit and turnover, directors remunerations rose by 26% to £11,908.

-Reacting to the results, Syed said: ‘The company ethos is simple, Amari Lifestyle Limited, trading as Amari Supercars, buy the best cars and sell them to the best buyers utilising years of experience which allow us to offer only the exceptional examples.
+Commenting on the results in the accounts submitted to Companies House, Syed said: ‘The company ethos is simple, Amari Lifestyle Limited, trading as Amari Supercars, buy the best cars and sell them to the best buyers utilising years of experience which allow us to offer only the exceptional examples.

 ‘The business model is unique in that the company aim to buy its stock unlike competitors who predominantly sale or return vehicles.